Ely-S/ely-s.github.io/_posts/2016-1-22-rademacher.markdown

 categories: ML
 ---

-I was sitting with a bunch of grad students in a data analytics class joking about R package names and ml terminology: e1071, partykit, confusion matrix, artifical nueral network, Perceptron, Belief Nets, Maximum a Posteriori.
+I was sitting with a bunch of grad students in a [data analytics class](http://tw.rpi.edu/web/Courses/DataAnalytics/2015) joking about R package names and ml terminology: e1071, partykit, confusion matrix, artifical nueral network, Perceptron, Belief Nets, Maximum a Posteriori.
 Take them of context and pretend you don't know what they mean (If you don't you're probably saner), and you'll realize *these words sound really cool*.
 My vote for coolest name goes to Random Forest, but Confusion Matrix sounds awesome too.
 Those graduate students and I decided to started nominating these for band names.

- > Perceptron comes out with it's latest album, **Random Forest**, featuring its hit single *Tangled in the Neural Net*
+ > *Perceptron comes out with it's latest album, Random Forest, featuring its hit single Tangled in the Neural Net*

 Thus, I'm writing about Rademacher Complexity because of the cool title.
-(Also, to further the liberation of machine learning knowledge from graduate textbooks).
+Also, to further the liberation of machine learning knowledge from graduate textbooks.

+## Estimating Out-of-Sample Error

 RC solves the problem of estimating over-fitting.
-We can think about our out of sample error as.
 In a PAC learning scenario, where we pick an Empirical Risk Minimizer $g$, our out of sample error can be thought of as how well we fit our training set with a penalty on how much we overfit.

 [1] $E_{out}(g) = E_{in}(g) + overfitpenalty$